There is not much that can beat an eye-catching sixties muscle car and the ’67 GTO by Pontiac is no exception.

 There were three body styles available: A sports coupe (that featured a b-pillar), a convertible and the hardtop coupe that you see here.
-This Regimental Red (r-code) is numbers matching and beautifully well-preserved.
+This Signet Gold (G-code) was ordered with a 4-speed manual transmission.

 New for 1967 was a wire mesh grille and the taillights were changed to form eight rectangles (four on each side) replacing the louvre style from the previous year.

 The GTO came with a the new 400 cubic inch V8 engine as standard.
 New for 1967, it replaced the 389 V8.
-It was fitted with a 4-barrel carburetor and the total output was 335 horsepower when paired with a Turbo Hydra-matic (a $226 option).
+It was fitted with a 4-barrel carburetor and the total output was 325 horsepower when paired with a 4-speed manual transmission (a $184 option).

 The GTO came with bucket seats as standard and this car was ordered with a center console which would have cost an additional $68.
-Also ordered with the car when new was an AM push-button radio ($239) and was the more expensive of the two radios on offer at the time.
+Also ordered with the car when new was an AM/FM Stereo push-button radio ($239) and was the more expensive of the two radios on offer at the time.